FACTBOX-Three key races in South Carolina, Nevada midterm primaries | Politics

 FACTBOX-Three key races in South Carolina, Nevada midterm primaries

-Here are three key races to watch: SOUTH CAROLINA'S 7TH CONGRESSIONAL DISTRICT U.S. Representative Tom Rice was one of the few Republican lawmakers who voted to impeach Trump for his role in the Jan.
-6, 2021 Capitol riot.
-Afterward, Trump endorsed state Representative Russell Fry to challenge Rice in the Republican nomination contest for the congressional seat.
+Here are three key races: SOUTH CAROLINA'S 7TH CONGRESSIONAL DISTRICT U.S. Representative Tom Rice, one of the few Republican lawmakers who voted to impeach Trump for his role in the Jan.
+6, 2021 Capitol riot, lost his re-election bid on Tuesday.

 - Country: